BioMorphic-Intelligence-Lab/px4-and-ros2/README.md

 Hit Enter on the final prompt, which will take you back to the main menu.
 Navigate to the Finish button using the tab key, and hit Enter once more to exit.

-On some devices, you also need to deactivate bluetooth.
+If your device has built in bluetooth devices (e.g. the RaspberryPi 4), you also need to deactivate it.
-For details, see the first part of [this](https://www.hackster.io/Matchstic/connecting-pixhawk-to-raspberry-pi-and-nvidia-jetson-b263a7) tutorial.
+For this add the following lines to the bottom of `/boot/firmware/config.txt`:

+    enable_uart=1
+    dtoverlay=disable-bt

+, and reboot the computer via `sudo reboot`.

 We created a Docker file that can be easily run on any ARM-based architecture that will take care of the communication on the RaspberryPi side.
 If you're interested in how we created the docker file, do read on, otherwise, feel free to skip this section and simply use the docker file as described in the software section.